Sure, chicken casserole is already so good on its own, but why not make your meal truly unforgettable with these fabulous sides?

 What I love about this side is that you’ve got unlimited ways to make it!
-For chicken casserole, I like a simple romaine salad with Swiss cheese, cashews, and blueberries coated with a tangy mustard vinaigrette.
+For chicken casserole, I like a simple romaine salad with cheese, sunflower seeds, and dried cranberries coated with a tangy vinaigrette.

 Whether you serve it as a side or as a dessert, fruit salad with chicken casserole will never disappoint.
 I love the sweet and refreshing contrast it gives my savory casserole.